Sports, Orthopedic and Emergency Imaging Fellowship

 - Extensive teaching and research opportunities

-An additional rotation is provided at UT’s MD Anderson Cancer Center, supplementing the fellow’s Sports and Orthopedic Medicine knowledge with a month of dedicated bone and soft tissue tumor imaging.
+As part of the fellowship a rotation is provided at UT’s MD Anderson Cancer Center, supplementing the fellow’s Sports and Orthopedic Medicine knowledge with a block of dedicated bone and soft tissue tumor imaging.
 Emphasis is placed on both plain film and MR diagnosis of benign and malignant musculoskeletal tumors, as well as the subsequent complex post-operative follow-up and surveillance of these patients.

-Two elective rotations (1 month each) are provided to the fellows outside of the department, which may be used depending upon the fellow’s objectives and career goals.
+Two elective blocks are provided to the fellows outside of the department, which may be used depending upon the fellow’s objectives and career goals.

 Facilities, Faculty, and Equipment: